balima78/simK/README.md

 :dart: Functions to procedurally generate synthetic data in R for kidney transplant simulations.

-`simK` allows to generate data with clinical and demographic information for a pool of simulated cadaveric donors and a simulated wait listed candidates for kidney transplantation.
+`simK` allows to generate data with clinical and demographic information for a pool of simulated cadaveric donors and simulated wait listed candidates for kidney transplantation.

 Data generated with `simK` are particularly useful on [KARS](https://balima.shinyapps.io/kars/).

+:warning:
+This package is not a medical device and **should not be used for making clinical decisions**.
+:warning:

 ## Instalation